preciofishbone/OmniaDocsG2/admin-settings/app-settings/index.rst

 App settings
 ==============

-This page describes Appd settings in Omnia 6.8.
-For information about the settings in Omnia 6.10, see: :doc:`Features (App) in Omnia 6.10 </admin-settings/app-settings/app-features-610/index>`
+This page describes App settings in Omnia 6.8.
+For information about the settings in Omnia 6.10, see: :doc:`App settings in Omnia 6.10 </admin-settings/app-features-610/index>`

 There are a few settings available on App level (site level).
 Here's what can be available: